kindanotright/CSCE156-Lab01/python/readme.md

 ### 3.1.1 Running a Program

-Python is an interpretted language which means you don't compile source code into an executable program.
-Instead, python scripts are executed using a python interpretter.
-To run the interpretter, we have provided a simple Hello World script, `python.py` (generally, python scripts have a `.py` extension).
+Python is an interpreted language which means you don't compile source code into an executable program.
+Instead, python scripts are executed using a python interpreter.
+To run the interpreter, we have provided a simple Hello World script, `python.py` (generally, python scripts have a `.py` extension).